 A photograph of a historical room in Český Šternberk Castle featuring a large portrait of Kaspar Maria Sternberg in an ornate frame.
 The portrait hangs on a wall with blue patterned wallpaper.
 Surrounding the central painting are smaller oval portraits.
 A round wooden table with a vase of pink flowers is positioned below the portrait.

 The castle offers one tour route, which includes 15 richly furnished rooms.
-It starts in the Knights' Hall, where you will see the beautiful early Baroque stucco decoration.
+The tour begins in the Knights’ Hall, where you will see beautiful early Baroque stucco decoration.
 Then, it will take you to smaller salons, the library, and the large dining room.
 For example, you will have an opportunity to see the room dedicated to the co-founder of the National Museum, Kašpar Maria Sternberg.
-Throughout the tour, you'll be fascinated by the unique collection of graphic sheets from the Thirty Years' War, totaling 545 pieces.
+Throughout the tour, you'll be fascinated by the unique collection of graphic sheets from the Thirty Years' War, with a total of 545 pieces.

-The tours are available in Czech or English.
+Tours are available in Czech and English.
 You can purchase tickets for a specific time and language in advance through their reservation system.
 Additionally, at the ticket counter, you can obtain written information about the castle interiors in various languages, including English, German, French, Ukrainian, and Russian, so you can join the Czech tour and read about each room in your preferred language.

 An ornate dining room inside a castle, featuring a long wooden table set with crystal candelabras and fine china.
 Large paintings hang on the walls, and tall, dark green curtains frame the windows, with sunlight illuminating the polished wooden floor.